MASH: Modeling Abstention via Selective Help-Seeking: Experimental Setup

 \paragraph{Baselines} We compare \methodname's help-seeking model against the following baselines that also conduct RL training, but with different setups: (1) \texttt{\textbf{R1}} trained using RL but without access to any search tools during training or evaluation.
 This baseline provides an upper bound for answer accuracy using only parametric knowledge.
-(2) \texttt{\textbf{Search-R1}}~\citep{jin2025searchr} trained with search tools and a binary correctness reward; showcasing an upper bound without any penalties for searching, (3) \texttt{\textbf{OTC}}~\citep{wang2025acting} RL-trained for efficient search tool use.
+(2) \texttt{\textbf{Search-R1}}~\citep{jin2025searchr} trained with search tools and a binary correctness reward; showcasing an upper bound without any penalties for searching.
+We set the maximum number of searches for Search-R1 to 3 due to compute and memory concerns.
+(3) \texttt{\textbf{OTC}}~\citep{wang2025acting} RL-trained for efficient search tool use.
 We compare these baselines to three \methodname~variants that differ in reward penalties (refer to \S~\ref{sec:penalty_defn}).
 Note that \methodname~w/ OTC and OTC differ in the warm-start procedure applied to the former.

 \textbf{Evaluation Metrics} We want our help-seeking model to strike a balance between answering parametrically (without search calls) and seeking help (with search calls).
 We report three metrics that collectively capture this: (1)~\textbf{Accuracy (Acc)}, i.e. if the predicted answer matches the gold response.
 Due to the limitations of exact match, we use an LLM judge, namely DeepSeek-V3.1~\citep{liu2024deepseek}, to determine this.
 (2)~\textbf{Tool calls (TC)}, i.e. the average number of searches across trajectories.
 (3)~\textbf{Tool Productivity (TP)} \citep{wang2025acting}, which is defined as $[\sum_{i=1}^{|\mathcal{D}|} \sfrac{\mathbb{I}\{y_i = \hat{y}_i\}}{(1 + m_i)}]/|\mathcal{D}|$ for test set $\mathcal{D}$.
 This discounts the accuracy of each output trajectory by its number of searches $m_i$.
 For all models, we report these metric averages over $4$ samples.
-We use TP on the validation set to select our model checkpoints for all methods, except Search-R1 for which we use accuracy; TP will result in a much inferior checkpoint selection for this case.
+We use TP on the validation set to select our model checkpoints for all methods, except Search-R1 for which we use accuracy; TP results in a much inferior checkpoint selection for this case.